kristinemlarson/gnssrefl/tests/use_cases/use_mchl.md

 <p align=center>
 <img src=MCHL.jpeg width=500>
 </p>

+**Archives:** CDDIS, BKG, GA

 Read the instructions for the [soil moisture code!](../../docs/README_vwc.md)!

 #### Step 1: GNSS-IR
 Begin by generating the SNR files.
 To be sure we can get the L2C data, we will use the RINEX 3 files.
 These require the longer station name (mchl00aus) and are available at either cddis or ga.
-Choose the one that is less slow for you (In some cases we hae found the data are at cddis but not ga.
+Choose the one that is less slow for you.
+In some cases we hae found the data are at cddis but not ga or vice versa.
+Apparently the data are also available from BKG.
 We are not sure why this is.
 If you have a way to access these files, just download them and put them in the local processing area and use the -nolook option).
-We are going to start with two years of data and using the default GPS orbit option:
+We are going to start with two years of data and using the default GPS orbit option and the cddis archive:

 <code>rinex2snr mchl00aus 2017 1 -doy_end 365 -year_end 2018 -archive cddis </code>

+If you have any difficult downloading these RINEX 3 files, UNAVCO has kindly downloaded and converted a few years of files into RINEX 2.11 that includes L2C data.
+There the command would be:

+<code>rinex2snr mchl 2017 1 -doy_end 365 -year_end 2018 -archive special</code>

 Use the <code>quickLook</code> with the l2c frequency to give a look to the data quality.
 Then set up your parameters with <code>make_json_input</code>